 The wear put on brake pads on your Toyota will depend on several factors - such as mileage and your personal driving habits.
 For example, city drivers use their brakes more often than drivers commuting on freeways.

-Although town driving involves frequent application of the brakes, such low speed use doesn’t cause as much wear as heavy braking from high speed.
+Although town driving involves the frequent application of the brakes, such low-speed use doesn’t cause as much wear as heavy braking from high speed.
 Congested highways are one of the main culprits and this type of heavy braking is more likely to contribute to disc warping and brake judder etc.

 Compared to rear brake pads, front brake pads typically break down faster since they handle more weight transfer load during braking.
 As the weight of the car wants to continue to move forward when the brake pads apply force to the discs to slow the vehicle.
 Because the weight is constantly transferred forward each time the brake pads are put to use, they wear out quicker.

 Another thing that can affect brake pads, is to make sure the wheel lugs are torqued to the correct spec’s, as wheel lugs screwed too tight can warp rotors and damage pads and other components.

 Brake wear is an indeterminate science - in some cases, the brake pads will do 70,000 miles while other drivers will find they need changing after only 25,000 miles.
 The type of vehicle, type of use, and driving style all have an influence on pad life.

 On average, brake pads on the front last for anywhere from 30-60k miles.
 If they just squeak the first couple of times braking every day, then it's probably from rust trying to form on the rotors after it's been sitting for a while.
 If they squeak every time you touch the pedal, that’s a sure sign you need new pads - or at least want to get them checked.
 Sometimes squeaks are caused by excess pad material that hasn’t quite worn off.

 Here are some easy ways to prolong the life of your pads: